 You want to make a change.
 It’s been a change you’ve considered in the past, but this year you really want to adjust your family’s perspective on Christmas.
+You may be thinking that you need to actually set a realistic Christmas budget this year!
 Like most family decisions, this is a big decision that the parents must fully embrace first.

 Here are some keys to remember as you start this change:

 If you’ve always spent a lot of money on your kids and you’re wanting to change the season, then you’ll want to help the kids adjust and learn, too.
 It’s hard being a kid when your parents to do a financial 180 degree turn.

 So much disappointment comes from our expectations.
 Keep in mind that your children’s expectations will be based off previous years.
 You can help your child reset that expectation by having a family discussion.
 Focus on the main points of what you would like Christmas to be in your home.
 What holiday traditions are going to enrich and strengthen your core family values?

 We start the process with a frank discussion about how blessed we are, how we are thankful for everything we have, and how we want to always take care of our things.
 This is a good perspective to have any time of year, but it’s extra critical in the season where our kids are bombarded with marketing, big promises from Santa, and so many avenues telling them that they don’t have the latest and greatest and they should ask for it NOW!

 In the midst of our thankfulness we can talk about all of our plans for how we can be generous toward others this season.
 If you would like Christmas to be an increased time of giving for your family, then include your children in creating a list of opportunities for giving.
 There will be no shortage of opportunities during Christmas.